printerdrivers/printerdrivers.com/README.md

 All website posts are published in the **Issues** tab.
 Each **Issue = Blog Post / Driver Page**.

+## 📢 Report an Issue

+Having trouble with a printer driver?
+We’re here to help!

+1. Open a **New Issue**.
+2. Tell us:
+   - 🖥️ **What operating system** you are using (Windows, macOS, Linux, etc.).
+   - 🖨️ **Which printer model/brand** you are using.
+   - ⚠️ **What problem** you are facing (installation error, firmware update issue, missing driver, etc.).
+3. Submit your report and we’ll review it.

 ### ⭐ Stay Connected
 Visit us at: [printerdrivers.com](https://printerdrivers.com)